-The college is delighted to announce that the plans for a major building project within Trinity’s grounds have been approved by the Oxford City Council Planning Committee.
+The college is delighted that, in October, plans for a major building project within Trinity’s grounds were approved by the Oxford City Council Planning Committee.

-The lecture theatre will provide a public platform to enable our world-leading academics to share their work with the wider public, including local school students.
-The additional study bedrooms will enable the college to house up to fifty graduate students on site, benefitting the whole academic community while, at the same time, relieving some of the pressure on Oxford’s private rental accommodation market.
+The auditorium will provide a public platform to enable the college’s world-leading academics to share their work with the wider public, including local school students.
+The new facilities will free up rooms across the historic estate, which can then be used to accommodate the majority of first year graduates on the main site.
+This will benefit the whole academic community while, at the same time, relieving some of the pressure on Oxford’s private rental accommodation market.

-Work on the building, which is designed by Hugh Petter of ADAM Architecture, will begin in July 2019 and is scheduled for completion by the start of Michaelmas term 2021.
+Work on the building, which is designed by Hugh Petter of Winchester-based ADAM Architecture, will begin after the end of Trinity Term this year, and is scheduled for completion by the start of Michaelmas term 2021.

 We will, of course, continue to publish updates on the progress of the building.
 In the meantime, the plans can be viewed by clicking here.